talmeym/regurgitator-extensions-web-yml/README.md

 }
 ```

-this step is primarily a convenience step, agregating the following core config:
+this step is primarily a convenience step, aggregating the following core config:

 ```yml
 - create-parameter: